PombertLab/SYNY/README.md

   <img src="https://github.com/PombertLab/SYNY/blob/main/Images/WM276_vs_JEC21.paf.normal.png">
 </p>

 In pairwise genome alignments, repetitive regions (such as telomeres/subtelomeres) can produce more than one alignment for a given locus.
 In the above figure, a bit of extra noise is added to the figure (as thin criss-crossing lines) due to these repetitive segments.
-As a rule of thumb, repetitive segments are easier to spot in dotplot-like figures (see section below).
+As a rule of thumb, repetitive segments are easier to spot in dotplot-like figures (see dotplot section below).

 ##### Example of a barplot generated from the minimap2 pairwize alignments (PAF) files (using defaults settings):
 <p align="left">